jonahst/Audit-FileHash/README.md

 5. The script will prompt for the location of the .txt file from Step 2.
 Provide the full path of the file and press Enter.
 6. The script will prompt for the type of hashing algorithm to use for its scan.
 This script uses the Get-FileHash cmdlet, which supports the SHA1, SHA256, SHA384, SHA512, and MD5 hashing algorithms.
 Enter your preferred option and press Enter.
 7. The script will display a progress bar with a percentage of completion and a readout of what file/directory is currently being scanned.
 8. The script will also print any files that were unable to be scanned to the console.
-The console output and any results of the scan will be saved as 'audit_log.txt` file that will be exported to the same directory as the Audit-FileHash.ps1 file.
+The console output and any results of the scan will be saved as `audit_log.txt` file that will be exported to the same directory as the Audit-FileHash.ps1 file.

 ## Version History
 - 1.0: First release!
 Proven working script.